gapy04/gapy04.github.io/README.md

 ### **Why should we use GitHub Pages for our website?**

 GitHub is a popular and widely used platform to upload and share files.
 GitHub Pages provides a seamless connection to GitHub repositories with Jekyll, hence making it easier to create a website.
 Additionally, we can host a website for free while also maintaining version control on GitHub.
-Hence, we use GitHub Pages for our website.
+Therefore, we use GitHub Pages as a free, popular and easy-to-use solution.

 ### **Why is my website giving me an error?**
 Check your repository name is `[your_github_username].github.io` and you are going to `https://[you_github_username].github.io/`.